top of page

 Passive Ventilation: Our Go-To Solution for Most Customers

-Based on our shipping container installations across diverse climates, passive ventilation remains our most recommended approach for basic storage applications.
-We've perfected this container ventilation method through years of trial and refinement.
+Based on our shipping container installations across diverse climates, passive ventilation is our most recommended approach for storage applications.
+We've refined this method through years of trial and error.

-What We Install: Every shipping container comes with minimal factory vents (typically 2-4 small openings), but we've found these insufficient for most real-world applications.
-Our standard upgrade involves strategic placement of additional vents to create effective airflow patterns.
+What We Install: Every shipping container typically comes with minimal factory vents (2-4 small openings).
+We've found these insufficient for practical applications.
+Our upgrade involves strategic placement of additional vents to establish effective airflow patterns.

-Our Cross-Ventilation Method: We position intake vents on one wall and exhaust vents on the opposite wall, creating a clear air pathway.
-This design harnesses natural wind patterns and temperature differentials to maintain continuous air circulation in your shipping container.
+Our Cross-Ventilation Method: We position intake vents on one wall and exhaust vents on the opposite wall.
+This creates a clear air pathway.
+The design utilizes natural wind patterns and temperature differentials to maintain air circulation inside your shipping container.

 Our Container Ventilation Sizing Recommendations:

-Strategic Placement: We position vents higher on walls since our thermal mapping shows hot air rises, improving temperature regulation and circulation efficiency.
+Strategic Placement: Vents are positioned higher on walls, as thermal mapping shows hot air rises.
+This strategy improves temperature regulation and circulation efficiency.

 Active Ventilation: When We Recommend Mechanical Systems

-For customers with specific needs, we design active shipping container ventilation systems that provide consistent, controllable airflow regardless of weather conditions.
+For specific needs, we provide active shipping container ventilation systems that ensure consistent airflow, regardless of external conditions.

 Exhaust Fan Systems: We install these to pull stale air out while fresh air enters through intake vents, creating reliable air exchange even in calm conditions.